nevarsin/nevarsin.github.io/_posts/2019-12-16-devops-what.markdown

 I also recommend to follow <a target="_blank" href="https://www.youtube.com/channel/UC0NErq0RhP51iXx64ZmyVfg">Bret Fisher</a>, a "Docker Captain" that for many years helped to spread general competence on the topic.
 I found his Udemy courses extremely valuable.

 # Thanks for reading!
-I hope you enjoyed this quick lecture and, most importantly, I hope I lit a spark on the topic.
+I hope you enjoyed this quick lecture and, most importantly: I hope I lit a spark on the topic.
 I will get more in depth of some of the tools listed in future articles.
 Any feedback is appreciated.
 You can contact me <a href="/contact/">here</a> or via my <a target="_blank" href="https://www.linkedin.com/in/stefano-chittaro">LinkedIn</a> profile.

 Cheers,